-a) Household income is less than or equal to the federal poverty guideline (FPG) eligibility level currently set by the New Hampshire Public Utilities Commission (e.g., 150% FPG, 175% FPG);
+- a) Household income is less than or equal to the federal poverty guideline (FPG) eligibility level currently set by the New Hampshire Public Utilities Commission; - b) The beneficiary must be the primary customer of record with the utility; - c) The application is for the customer of record's primary residence; and - d) The customer of record's utility account must have a residential tariff or rate.

-- b) The beneficiary must be the primary customer of record with the utility; - c) The application is for the customer of record's primary residence; and - d) The customer of record's utility account must have a residential tariff or rate. - 1.1.1.
-"Household" defined a) Residential electricity customarily purchased in common; and
+1.1.1.
+"Household" defined